CurePeach/something-awesome/docs/Obscurity.md

 In the myth, Psyche had two sisters who were extremely jealous of her marriage.
 Psyche invited them over because she trusted them and they decided they would sabotage her because they never liked her anyway because of her beauty, and now her marriage.
 They had both ended up miserable with husbands they didn't like so they wanted Psyche's life.

-- In the myth, they socially engineered Psyche to look at his face while sleeping.
-They convinced her that he might be a monster and that's why she couldn't see him, because he was scared she would leave him.
+- In the myth, they manipulated Psyche to look at his face while sleeping.
+They abused the secret because it left a gap in Psyche's trust in Eros.
+They began putting thoughts into Psyche's head saying that he's probably a monster so if she saw him, she would leave him.
 They framed it as they were worried about her and that's why she should take their advice.
-This ends up getting Psyche to betray Eros instead of her sisters having any tangible involvement, so it gave the sisters hope they would have a chance with Psyche's husband.
+This ends up getting Psyche to betray Eros.
+Since her sisters don't have any tangible involvement, it gave the sisters hope they would have a chance with Psyche's husband.
 - Psyche really loved her sisters until they betrayed her so I think they could've abused this trust more.
-If they asked Psyche to stay with her overnight in order to protect her from the husband she had never seen before, they could've sabotaged the relationship here to make Psyche miserable, but they would still be miserable.
+If they asked Psyche to stay with her overnight in order to protect her from the husband she had never seen before, they could've sabotaged the relationship here to make Psyche miserable.
+However, in this situation, they would still be miserable because Eros would never go to them since they ruined his relationship.
 - Another point of attack would be to guilt Psyche into giving up her life.
+This is a plausible approach because what did Psyche have to lose?
+She didn't even know what Eros looked like.
 The sisters were cruel and miserable.
 They would do anything to get a good life and they believed they deserved the riches at the house Psyche lived in.
 Psyche was kind-hearted and would probably do it and if not, she would give them a decent amount of the riches she had.

 Another attacker would be Aphrodite who wanted to get vengance on Psyche for stealing her position as the Goddess of Love and Beauty.